Learn about loss prevention strategies and best practices that you can apply in your business to maximize profits and prevent retail shrink

-Retail shrinkage is the loss of inventory caused by shoplifting, employee theft, vendor fraud, damage, administrative error, or cashier error.
+Retail shrinkage is the loss of inventory caused by shoplifting, employee theft, vendor fraud, damage, intrusion, unauthorized breaches, administrative error, or cashier error.
 Retail shrinkage is the difference between what is recorded in the inventory and the actual inventory of the retail establishment.
 Shrinkage leads to loss of inventory which directly translates to loss of profits as it is something that cannot be sold anymore.

 Retail store managers, loss prevention officers, and store employees can work together and use the following tools to help ensure that the retail establishment manages inventory and the daily operations of the store in order to minimize retail shrinkage:

 Store managers can use this store audit checklist to evaluate the store, employees, and store processes.
 This retail audit checklist can be shared with other store managers and in between shifts to ensure consistent compliance with brand and merchandising standards.
 Use this checklist to accomplish the following steps that ultimately contribute to the smooth running of the store and retail loss prevention.

 Risk assessment is a strategy to proactively determine risks and come up with preventive measures and mitigation in order to eliminate the occurrence or minimize the negative impact of risks to a business.
 Incidents and accidents within business premises could lead to losses that could have been prevented in the first place by minimizing the possibilities of those events from occurring.
 (More risk assessment templates here)